 The Snitz Creek watershed has been designated as “impaired” by the DEP.
 Causes for the Snitz Creek impairment are listed as pathogens and nutrients.
 In 2000, a Total Maximum Daily Load (TMDL) evaluation listed the Quittapahilla Creek as impaired from sediment.
 Sediment is also a concern throughout the Snitz Creek watershed, especially along lower Snitz Creek.

-To address these problems, the Doc Fritchey Chapter has targeted a section of Lower Snitz Creek on the Lilly and Mel Hershey property for a proposed restoration project.
-Through a generous grant obtained from the PA Fish and Boat Commission (PFBC), the chapter has contracted with Aquatic Resource & Restoration Company (ARRC) to proceed with the project beginning on June 16, 2018.
+To address these problems, the Doc Fritchey Chapter has targeted a section of lower Snitz Creek on the Lilly and Mel Hershey property for a restoration project.
+Through a generous grant obtained from the PA Fish and Boat Commission (PFBC), the chapter has contracted with Aquatic Resource & Restoration Company (ARRC) to proceed with the project work beginning in October, 2018.
 To learn more about the stream conditions and what is proposed for improvements, see Snitz Creek proposal.